bilbopingouin/linux-cfg/README.md

 - zsh

 Additionally a few configuration files are available for the `root` user, but these cannot be copied directly, so you might consider individual modification.

+## Local configuration

+Since those files tend to contain personal information, a pre-push hook is provided.
+It should be copied to .git/hooks/ and then, before you edit the files to include your personnal info, do

+    git checkout -b local

+That way, all your modifications will be done on the `local` branch, which cannot be pushed.